Máel Petair of Mearns

 Máel Petair of Mearns is the only known Mormaer of the Mearns.
 His name means "tonsured one of (Saint) Peter".

-Professor Dauvit Broun of the University of Glasgow identifies his father as a man called Loren.
 Little is known of him except that, in 1094, he is said to have killed King Duncan II of Scotland, suggesting he was an associate of Donald III of Scotland.
+His father is believed to have been a man called Loren.